Motive for Florida family's massacre may never be known

 Judd identified Justice Gleason, 40, as one of the victims.
 Citing a state privacy law, Judd only identified the other victims as a 33-year-old woman, her infant son and the boy's 62-year-old grandmother.
 Facebook posts and public records show Gleason was in a relationship with Theresa Lanham and they had a baby boy, Jody, in May.
 Lanham's mother, Catherine Delgado, owned the property and lived there.
 Gleason also had an 11-year-old daughter from a previous relationship.

 According to Judd and court records, on Saturday evening, about nine hours before the attack, Riley stopped his truck and confronted Gleason as he mowed his lawn.
-Riley, who lives 30 miles away in Tampa (50 kilometers), told Gleason that God had sent him to prevent a suicide by someone named Amber.
+Riley, who lives 30 miles away, told Gleason that God had sent him to prevent a suicide by someone named Amber.

 Riley returned around 4:30 a.m.
 Sunday, arranging glowsticks to create a path leading to the house in what Judd said may have been an attempt to draw officers “into an ambush.”

-Shooting soon began — and when a deputy in the area heard popping noises, he sounded the alarm, bringing state and local law enforcement officers to the scene.
+Shooting soon began — neighbor Liberty Ulrich's security camera recorded at least four short volleys of about six to 10 shots each.
+A deputy in the area heard the gunfire and sounded the alarm, bringing state and local law enforcement officers to the scene.
 When they arrived, they found an apparently unarmed Riley outside, dressed in camouflage, and his truck ablaze.
+A state trooper with a rifle took up a position in Ulrich’s driveway.

-Officers tried to enter the house, but the front door was barricaded.
+Officers tried to enter, but the front door was barricaded.
 Judd said when they went to the back, they saw Riley, who appeared to have donned full body armor.

-Riley and the officers exchanged heavy gunfire, with dozens “if not hundreds of rounds” fired, before Riley retreated back into the home, Judd said.
+Riley and the officers exchanged heavy gunfire, with dozens “if not hundreds of rounds” fired, before Riley retreated back into the home, Judd saidand .

 Everything fell silent, until a helicopter unit noticed that Riley was coming out, the sheriff said.
 He had been shot once and was ready to surrender.